 Few thoughts before we start..

-You need to understand that while some tips work for one person, it doesn’t work for other.
-You need to promise me to be open minded, actually try these techniques and after week decide if you want to keep them or not in your daily routine (it takes 21 days to make a habit though).
+You need to understand that while some tips work for one person, it doesn’t work for others.
+You need to promise me to be open minded, actually try these techniques and after a week decide if you want to keep them or not in your daily routine (it takes 21 days to make a habit though).
 Don’t make any assumptions!
-Our body and mind will fight us, because it is used to old habits – but if you will resist, results will be life-changing, I promise you that!
+Our body and mind will fight us, because it is used to old habits – but if you will resist, the results will be life-changing, I promise you that!

 “To improve is to change; to be perfect is to change often.” – Winston Churchill

 I would say morning is the most important part of day.
-If you start the day with blast it will be easy to keep going.
+If you start the day with a blast it will be easy to keep going.
 If you start morning with TV, game or emails – you will set yourself for yet another ordinary day and that’s not what we are looking for, right?